rogerhe0829/intrusion_detection_system/JOURNAL.md

 Data Cleaning started today, today's focus was on the column 'label', this is a binary column which contains value 0 for benign traffic and 1 for malicious traffic.
 I did counting and percntage analysis, plotting.
 The next step is oversampling since the benign traffic is siginificantly more than the malicious traffic.

+## 10/8/2024
+Oversampling in progress: I separated the column 'label' from the rest of the DataFrame (feature), then I applied SMOTE from imblearn.over_sampling library to resampled both the majority and minority datapoints, which is concatenated to the feature.
+A new DataFrame is created.